 Conclusion

 While DB height has a minor statistical impact, we found an optimal range that appears in the top 10 more than the bottom 10.
-Although, heights for defensive backs will hold extremely small weight in our SPS model.
-If you are a believer in DB Heights, 5’10-3/8” and above is the range you should look for in athletes.
+To go over it again; 5’10-3/8” and above is the range you should look for in athletes.

 More Data Next Week!